THUYimingLi/backdoor-learning-resources/README.md

 ## News
+* 2022/25/05: I slightly change the format of this repo by placing conference papers before journal papers.
+Specifically, in the same year, please place the conference paper before the journal paper, as journals are usually submitted a long time ago and therefore have some lag.
-* 2022/12/05: We add three ECCV'22 papers.
+* 2022/12/05: I add three ECCV'22 papers.
 All papers for this conference should have been included now.
 * 2022/12/01: I am deeply sorry that I have recently suspended the reading of related papers and the updates of this Repo, due to some personal issues such as job hunting and sickness.
 I will restart the update as soon as possible.
-* 2022/10/06: We add a new Applied Intelligence paper [Agent Manipulator: Stealthy Strategy Attacks on Deep Reinforcement Learning](https://link.springer.com/article/10.1007/s10489-022-03882-w) in [Reinforcement Learning](#reinforcement-learning).
+* 2022/10/06: I add a new Applied Intelligence paper [Agent Manipulator: Stealthy Strategy Attacks on Deep Reinforcement Learning](https://link.springer.com/article/10.1007/s10489-022-03882-w) in [Reinforcement Learning](#reinforcement-learning).
-* 2022/10/06: We add four new arXiv papers, including **(1)** [ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks](https://arxiv.org/pdf/2210.00108.pdf) in [Other Attacks](#other-attacks), **(2)** [Shielding Federated Learning: Mitigating Byzantine Attacks with Less Constraints](https://arxiv.org/pdf/2210.01437) in [Federated Learning](#federated-learning), **(3)** [Backdoor Attacks in the Supply Chain of Masked Image Modeling](https://arxiv.org/pdf/2210.01632.pdf) in [Semi-Supervised and Self-Supervised Learning](#semi-supervised-and-self-supervised-learning), and **(4)** [Invariant Aggregator for Defending Federated Backdoor Attacks](https://arxiv.org/pdf/2210.01834.pdf) in [Federated Learning](#federated-learning).
+* 2022/10/06: I add four new arXiv papers, including **(1)** [ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks](https://arxiv.org/pdf/2210.00108.pdf) in [Other Attacks](#other-attacks), **(2)** [Shielding Federated Learning: Mitigating Byzantine Attacks with Less Constraints](https://arxiv.org/pdf/2210.01437) in [Federated Learning](#federated-learning), **(3)** [Backdoor Attacks in the Supply Chain of Masked Image Modeling](https://arxiv.org/pdf/2210.01632.pdf) in [Semi-Supervised and Self-Supervised Learning](#semi-supervised-and-self-supervised-learning), and **(4)** [Invariant Aggregator for Defending Federated Backdoor Attacks](https://arxiv.org/pdf/2210.01834.pdf) in [Federated Learning](#federated-learning).
-* 2022/09/30: We add a new NDSS'23 paper [The “Beatrix” Resurrections: Robust Backdoor Detection via Gram Matrices](https://arxiv.org/pdf/2209.11715.pdf) and its codes in [Sample Filtering based Empirical Defense](#sample-filtering-based-empirical-defense).
-* 2022/09/30: We add a new NeurIPS'22 paper [Untargeted Backdoor Watermark: Towards Harmless and Stealthy Dataset Copyright Protection](https://www.researchgate.net/publication/363766436_Untargeted_Backdoor_Watermark_Towards_Harmless_and_Stealthy_Dataset_Copyright_Protection) and its codes in [Poisoning-based Attack](#poisoning-based-attack) and [Backdoor Attack for Positive Purposes](#backdoor-attack-for-positive-purposes).

 ## Reference